1. What is a Cataract?

 1. Tiny circular grooves extend the range of vision

-THE SYMFONY/PANOPTIX/VIVITY LENSES HAVE RECEIVED POSITIVE REVIEWS DUE TO ITS RANGE OF CLEAR VISION.
+THE SYMFONY OPTIBLUE LENS HAS RECEIVED POSITIVE REVIEWS FOR A FULL RANGE OF CLEAR VISION.

 85% REPORT “LITTLE TO NO” USE OF GLASSES